Second Battle of Kharkov: Soviet leadership and manpower

 The primary Soviet leader was Timoshenko, a veteran of World War I and the Russian Civil War.
 Timoshenko had achieved some success at the Battle of Smolensk in 1941 but was eventually defeated.
 Timoshenko orchestrated the victory at Rostov during the winter counter-attacks and more success in the spring offensive at Kharkov before the battle itself.
 Overseeing the actions of the army was Military Commissar Nikita Khrushchev.

 The average Soviet soldier suffered from inexperience.
 With the Soviet debacle of the previous year ameliorated only by the barest victory at Moscow, most of the original manpower of the Red Army had been killed, wounded or captured by the Germans, with casualties of almost 1,000,000 just from the Battle of Moscow.
 The typical soldier in the Red Army was a conscript and had little to no combat experience, and tactical training was practically nonexistent.
-Coupled with the lack of trained soldiers, the Red Army also began to suffer from the loss of Soviet industrial areas, and a temporary strategic defence was considered necessary.
+The Red Army also began to suffer from the loss of Soviet industrial areas, and a temporary strategic defence was considered necessary.

 The General Chief of Staff, Marshal Vasilevsky, recognised that the Soviet Army of 1942 was not ready to conduct major offensive operations against the well-trained German army, because it did not have quantitative and qualitative superiority and because leadership was being rebuilt after the defeats of 1941.
 (This analysis is retrospective and is an analysis of Soviet conduct during their strategic offensives in 1942, and even beyond, such as Operation Mars in October 1942 and the Battle of Târgul Frumos in May 1944.)